josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 **Nice to meet you!**
 ```

-The names and content aren't important, but we _will_ be using the `title` and `date` frontmatter properties later.
-So if you don't have those, just be prepared.
+The names and content aren't important, but we _will_ be using the `title` and `date` frontmatter properties later, so be prepared.

-You can now visit `/blog/x` (where `x` is the name of a blog post) to see the post content live on the site:
+You can now visit `/blog/x` (where `x` is the slug of a blog post file) to see the post content live on the site:

 ![The content of the markdown file rendered inside the blog layout](/images/post_images/sveltekit-min-blog-post-render.png)

-That was easy!
+Well that was easy!

-However, we _also_ want to display the post's frontmatter properties.
-For this, we'll need an [mdsvex layout](https://mdsvex.pngwn.io/docs#layouts).
+However, what we're seeing above is only the content.
+We _also_ want to display the post's frontmatter properties.
+And for that, we'll need an [mdsvex layout](https://mdsvex.pngwn.io/docs#layouts).

-### Adding a Markdown layout
+### Adding a mdsvex layout

-mdsvex lets us designate a layout--that is, a Svelte component--to render Markdown files.
+mdsvex lets us designate a layout--that is, a Svelte component--to render Markdown files, much the same way that SvelteKit layouts render pages.

 <SideNote>
-Don't confuse SvelteKit layouts with mdsvex layouts.
-SvelteKit layouts are <code>__layout.svelte</code> files inside of <code>src/routes</code> that render <em>all</em> content; mdsvex layouts could live anywhere, and only render Markdown.
+SvelteKit layouts and mdsvex layouts are very similar, but serve slightly different purposes.
+SvelteKit layouts render <em>all</em> types of pages, live in <code>src/routes</code>, and automatically apply by naming convention.<br /><br />By contrast, mdsvex layouts only render Markdown content, could be named anything or live anywhere, and are designated explicitly.
 </SideNote>

-Ours will be named `_post.svelte`, and we'll put it in `src/routes/blog`:
+Unlike SvelteKit layouts, there's no convention to follow with the naming or placement of mdsvex layouts (it's all config).
+But we'll name ours `_post.svelte`, and put it in `src/routes/blog`, just to keep related things close together.

 ```fs
 📂 src